obsidiansystems/obelisk/README.md

 ob run
 ```

-Now go to http://localhost:8000 (or the port specified in `config/common/route`) to access your app.
+Now go to http://localhost:8000 (or the address/port specified in `config/common/route`) to access your app.

 Every time you change the Haskell source files in frontend, common or backend, `ob run` will automatically recompile the modified files and reload the server.
 Furthermore, it will display on screen compilation errors and warnings if any.